 Let me take you away from the downtown area and across to Skaha Lake.
 Sonetto is the name of the restaurant at Play Winery, which sits on a hill within a newly developed residential area just off Highway 97.

 Looking south, Sonetto is blessed with sweeping views of Skaha Lake and surrounding mountains, as well as the vineyards below.
-The best views can be experienced on the patio and the interior, with the latter boasting floor to ceiling windows.
+The best views can be experienced on the patio and the interior, with the latter boasting floor-to-ceiling windows.

 On the food side of things, Sonetto is firmly Italian with the menu showcasing delectable pasta, seafood, meat and bread dishes.